A graphic module that summarizes statistics about the website and its users. Widgets are displayed on the Dashboard in Yandex.Metrica

 A Yandex.Metrica report that specifies a previously created goal.
 The report shows conversion metrics that are calculated for the specified goal.

-A user action that the site owner wants to happen: viewing a specific page, clicking a particular element (such as the “Proceed to Checkout”button), and so on.
-For more information about the types of targets and their configuration, see Goals.
+A user action that the website owner is interested in: viewing a specific page, clicking a particular element (such as the “Proceed to Checkout” button), and so on.
+For more information about types of goals and how to configure them, see Goals.